 The proposed project is unlikely to impact the Blackburn's sphinx moth.
 The project area is approximately a mile inland of the coast, at a low elevation, consists of a lava flow with little to no soil developed, and there is little rain (roughly 10 inches per year).
-Neither tree tobacco nor aiea grow there.
+Neither tree tobacco nor 'aiea grows there.
 Furthermore, the scant soil is unlikely to support the pupae stage of their growth cycle.
-A survey will be performed prior to publication of the Final EA for the proposed project to confirm this.
+A survey will be performed prior to publication of the Final EA for the proposed project to confirm this.in March 2014 confirmed there is no evidence of the moth or its larval plants (Appendix D).